 - and so I can go on and on

-Once you buy few whole coconuts, you can make so many homemade goodies.
-And those shredded coconuts are just one part of it.
+Once you buy a few whole coconuts, you can make so many homemade goodies.
+And those grated coconuts are just one part of it.

 How to make Shredded Coconut from scratch?